DSF RULES Ver9.0 (JUNE 2015)

 If the Staff receives complaints regarding unauthorized tracks posted on the forum, the tracks in question or the mix itself may be removed from the site immediately.
 Forum members continually posting unauthorized tracks in mixes or elsewhere will face a loss of forum priviledges and/or an immediate forum ban, the nature of which to be determined on a case by case basis.

-A thread with p2p related info that generates complaints sent to the Staff may be deleted outright and without explanation.
+If a thread contains questionable p2p related info and/or generates complaints sent to the Staff, it may be deleted outright without explanation.

 Names of p2p Networks (e.g., Soulseek, Gnutella, Napster) are allowed in normal discussion so long as they DON’T contain ANY specific information as listed below:

-People continually posting questionable p2p info will be permanently banned from the forum.
+People continually posting questionable p2p info may be permanently banned from the forum.

 Except in rare circumstances, tracks created by members of the forum are not to be posted in the Production or General Discussion forums.